dalemorson/mentoring-sessions/003-Bash-AWS-CLI/introduction.md

 ## Task 10

 Create three S3 buckets via the AWS Management Console:
-- How long did it take?
-How many steps/pages did you have to go through?
-- What are the potential disadvantages of creating multiple instances of an AWS service manually in the Management Console?
+- What are the potential disadvantages or risks of creating multiple instances of an AWS service manually in the Management Console?

 ## Task 11